andz-dev/fluentelasticsearch/readme.md

 ## Prerequisites

 - Docker installed
-- Git installed
+- Git installed (for cloning) or
+- wget for downloading repo (example)
+- opt: Docker Compose
-- Some experience with the Docker build process
+- Some experience with Docker and the build process
+- Basic knowledge in using Docker Compose (for optional content)

 ## Build the image